A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: Abstract

 \section{Abstract}

-We construct an algebra embedding of the quantum group $U_q(\mathfrak{sl}_{n+1})$ into a quantum torus algebra $\Dgt_n$.
-The algebra $\Dgt_n$ arises as a quantum cluster chart on a certain quantum character variety associated to a marked punctured disk.
-We obtain a description of the coproduct of $U_q(\mathfrak{sl}_{n+1})$ in terms of a quantum character variety associated to the marked twice punctured disk, and express the action of the $R$-matrix in terms of a mapping class group element corresponding to the half-Dehn twist rotating one puncture about the other.
-As a consequence, we realize the algebra automorphism of $U_q(\mathfrak{sl}_{n+1})$ given by conjugation by the $R$-matrix as an explicit sequence of cluster mutations, and derive a refined factorization of the $R$-matrix into quantum dilogarithms of cluster monomials.
+We construct an injective algebra homomorphism of the quantum group $U_q(\sl_{n+1})$ into a quantum cluster algebra $\mathbf{L}_n$ associated to the moduli space of framed $PGL_{n+1}$-local systems on a marked punctured disk.
+We obtain a description of the coproduct of $U_q(\sl_{n+1})$ in terms of the corresponding quantum cluster algebra associated to the marked twice punctured disk, and express the action of the $R$-matrix in terms of a mapping class group element corresponding to the half-Dehn twist rotating one puncture about the other.
+As a consequence, we realize the algebra automorphism of $U_q(\sl_{n+1})^{\otimes 2}$ given by conjugation by the $R$-matrix as an explicit sequence of cluster mutations, and derive a refined factorization of the $R$-matrix into quantum dilogarithms of cluster monomials.